MatteoCarlone/Assignment1-ExproLab/README.md

 `caption` :

 	- Time Squence Diagram of the project, with a draft of communication transitions between states in time.
+	  To be more precise in this diagram is again visible the hierachical sub-state machine structure, with the moving sub-machine called in two different instances both in the general movement and in the move to recharge dock action.

 ### Dependencies